jatin7/parquet/README.md

 # parquest
 spark calculate on sqlserver

 Import sqlserver sang HDFS:

--Sửa link trong ImportConf
+-Edit the link in ImportConf

--Chạy ConvertParquest để dẩy dữ liệu sang
+-Run ConvertParquest to convert data to

-Chạy chương trình:
+Run the program:

 -Sr link trong Conf

--Chạy timesheet để tính lương timesheet
+-Run timesheet to calculate timesheet salary

--Chạy overtime tính lương overtime
+-Run overtime to calculate overtime payroll

--Chạy salary để tính lương Gồm timesheet, overtime và giảm trừ phụ thuộc
+-Run salary to calculate salary Including timesheet, overtime and dependent deduction